 Parents have an important role in supporting safe and effective use of the Internet by pupils - so schools need to consider a rolling training programme of support.

-See parents' resources: http://BT Lancashire Education Services.net/BT Lancashire Education Services/web/safety/resources
+See parents' resources: <a href="http://BT Lancashire Education Services.net/BT Lanca

 A wealth of Online safety links are available via the school website and are regularly referenced on Newsletters.

 Education and training: suggested strategy statements

 Lea Endowed: